 Needless to say, the ocean views across the Pacific looking at Catalina Island are incredibly picturesque.

-If you just want to bike around town and eat and drink along the way, here’s a fun a little bicycle tour we found around the marina.
+If you just want to bike around town and eat and drink along the way, here’s a fun little bicycle tour we found around the marina.

 Depending on whether you’re doing your bicycle tour along the boardwalk or pedaling along a bike path, “cruising” seems to be the key here as you want to take in the sites and remind yourself you’re not in a race.
 If you want to keep it classy, we love the Destiny Woman’s Cruiser by Schwinn.

 The Schwinn Destiny Women’s Cruiser Bike is the bomb, nostalgic in style and this cruiser has summertime fun written all over it.
-Now you’re cruising jetsetty style!
+Now you’re cruising Jetsetty style!